shlomif/PySolFC/README.md

 This is a collection of Card Solitaire/Patience games written in Python.
 See http://pysolfc.sourceforge.net/ .

-This is a maintenace branch of PySol FC by Shlomi Fish and by some other people, aiming to clean up the code, add features, fix bugs, port to Python 3, etc.
+This is a maintenance branch of PySol FC by Shlomi Fish and by some other people, aiming to clean up the code, add features, fix bugs, port to Python 3, etc.